Topics Map > Lumen Courses

 Credits

 Enter the total number of credits for the course.
-UW-Madison has a credit hour policy that must be observed by all for-credit courses every term offered, including summer.
+UW-Madison's credit hour policy must be observed by all for-credit courses every term offered, including summer.
+Credits for UW-Madison courses are expressed in whole numbers.

 Form help